Self-hosting Triplit

 The server uses JWT tokens to authenticate clients, and you need to provide a symmetric secret or public key to verify these tokens that it receives.
 The JWT_SECRET

 environment variable should be assigned to this validation secret.
 Triplit supports both symmetric (HS256) and asymmetric (RS256) encryption algorithms for JWTs.
 You will need to generate client tokens signed with the appropriate algorithm.
-With the TRIPLIT_JWT_SECRET

-You can also do it with the jsonwebtoken
+You can generate tokens with the jsonwebtoken

 package (e.g. if you wanted to use asymmetric encryption) :